 Vaccination may further activate complement.
 As a result, patients with complement-mediated diseases may experience increased signs and symptoms of their underlying disease.
 Therefore, patients should be closely monitored for disease symptoms after recommended vaccination.

-Patients below the age of 18 years old must be vaccinated against Haemophilus influenzae and pneumococcal infections, and strictly need to adhere to the national vaccination recommendations for each age group.
+Patients below the age of 18 years old must be vaccinated against Haemophilus influenzae and pneumococcal infections and strictly need to adhere to the national vaccination recommendations for each age group.

 Other systemic infections